adam900710/btrfs_talk/raid56.md

   But the real world zoned devices have more limitations, they have limited amount of opened zones, extra zones can be too expensive or just impossible.

+  The other solution is get rid of write-intent/journal completely by COW, but it will have more problems later.

 - How to do proper data writes?